abhijayrajvansh/automated-feedback-bot/README.md

 2. Wait for the prompt and then place the cursor at the first option and wait

-3. Enjoy, your bot is filling your feedback 🚀
+3. Enjoy, the bot is filling your feedback 🚀